rpopic2/muscalc/README.md

 # muscalc
 Musical calculator package for Max.
-I made this for final assignment.
+I made this for the final assignment.

 This package was created using the Min-DevKit for Max, an API and supporting tools for writing externals in modern C++.